 Lost, Damaged, and Late Library Materials

-- Know when library material you borrow is due back to the Library — you are provided with a receipt at check-out.
-This receipt includes the due date for the materials you are borrowing.
+- Know when library material you borrow is due — you are provided with a receipt at check-out.

-- Return or renew the material you borrow before the due date.
+- Return or renew material before the due date.

 - Pay any charges for late or billed library material.

-- Notify the Library immediately if your catcard is lost or stolen.
+- Notify us immediately if your catcard is lost or stolen.

-- Notify the Library right away of any problems or disputes with your library account.
+- Notify us right away of any problems or disputes with your library account.

-- Please review our fee structure , which applies to all library borrowers.
+- Review our fee structure, which applies to everyone.

 How to Pay

-PLEASE NOTE: Hourly and daily fees do not actually show on your account until the late item has been returned.
-Also, if you are a student, library charges that have been sent to your Bursar's account will no longer show on your library account.
+Hourly and daily fees do not show on your account until the late item is returned.
+If you are a student, library charges sent to your Bursar's account no longer show on your library account.

 - I returned an item but the Library says I still have it checked out.